michalzajda/AEXs/AEXS/aex_draft_off_chain_state.md

    Another vendors may use this information.
 Examples:
    * hash of unique object in the game
    * hash of the song that is playing

+4. Blockchain based DNS service
+   Part of the DNS protocol is key value datastore.
+Lets apply the expansion to build Requirement for DNS is to have unique name.
+The solution would be:
+   1. Claim a name
+   2. Update it to point to an account address in AE blockchain
+   3. Execute `zero spend` to yourself using the `name` with `IP` in payload
+   4. Have a listener that will pick all the `zero spends` that are from `name` to `name`
+   5. Build a DNS mappings based on payloads in `zero spends`.
+Domain name is `name` and the `IP` is in the payload

 ## Implementation